 The Rev. Jay Lawlor Biography

 Fr.
-Jay was ordained a Priest on May 31, 2003 in the Diocese of Massachusetts.
-He received his M.Div. from Episcopal Divinity School in 2002, a M.A. in Economics from the University of Connecticut in 1995, and his B.A. in Managerial Economics (with honors in Economics) from Stonehill College in 1993.
+Lawlor was ordained a Priest on May 31, 2003 in the Diocese of Massachusetts.
+He received his M.Div. from Episcopal Divinity School in 2002, a M.A. in Economics from the University of Connecticut in 1995, and his B.A. in Managerial Economics from Stonehill College in 1993.

-Prior to his ordination, Jay worked as an economist at the Center for International Development at Harvard University (while Dr. Sachs served as director).
+Prior to his ordination, the Rev. Jay Lawlor worked as a research economist at the Center for International Development at Harvard University and as an economist at an economic consulting firm.
 He has been a member of the Fellowship of Saint John, Society of Saint John the Evangelist (SSJE) since 1997.

 Fr.
 Lawlor is married to his wife Angela and they are parents to teenage son Nathaniel.
 The family has a Beagle-mix dog named Rocket.